prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 Save your work
 -------------------------------------------------------------------------------

-It is possible to save calculated data in a ProDy internal format to use it in a later session or to share it with others.
+Calculated data can be saved in a ProDy internal format to use in a later session or to share it with others.

 If you are in an interactive Python session, and wish to continue without leaving your session, you do not need to save the data.
 Saving data is useful